CHAMBER’S BOARD OF DIRECTORS

 BSc (Econ,), MBA, ACIB, CIA

 As women we have the power to be great leaders.
-We can serve with empathy and warmth thatlights fires in others to succeed.
+We can serve with empathy and warmth that lights fires in others to succeed.
 When others succeed, we succeed.

 Karen Yip Chuck is the Group Vice President of Republic Financial Holdings Limited and Vice President of Republic Bank Limited.
 She is a career banker for over 30 years who has held many senior management positions and acquired skillsets in Leadership, Strategy, Banking Operations, Investments, Commercial Credit, Corporate and Investment Finance, Risk Management, Process Re-engineering, Project Management and Board Governance.
 A certified Internal Auditor for 16 years, Ms Yip Chuck holds a B.Sc (Hons.) in Economics from the University of the West Indies and Masters of Business Administration from Heriot-Watt University of Edinburgh, U.K. She is also a graduate of the Harvard Business School Advanced Management Program.

-Ms Yip Chuck has contributed to the business landscape through the Trinidad Chamber of Industry and Commerce where she joined as a Director in 2016 and now sits as Vice President at the Executive Committee.
 She is a Director on the Boards of the International Women’s Forum of Trinidad and Tobago as well as United Way and holds the position of Chancellor’s Nominee on the UWI Campus Council.

 Chairperson